cjgamos/30-Days-of-Python/Day-02-Variables-builtin-functions/readme.md

 2. Using the len() built-in function find the length of your first name
 3. Compare the length of your first name and your last name
 4. Declare 5 as num_one and 4 as num_two

-    I. Add num_one and num_two and assign the value to a variable _total II.
-Subtract num_two from num_one and assign the value to a variable _diff III.
-Multiply num_two and num_one and assign the value to a variable _product Divide num_one by num_two and assign the value to a variable _division Use modulus division to find num_two divided by num_one and assign the value to a variable _remainder Calculate num_one to the power of num_two and assign the value to a variable _exp Find floor division of num_one by num_two and assign the value to a variable _floor_division The radius of a circle is 30 meters.
+    I. Add num_one and num_two and assign the value to a variable _total

+    II.
+Subtract num_two from num_one and assign the value to a variable _diff

+    III.
+Multiply num_two and num_one and assign the value to a variable _product

+    IV.
+Divide num_one by num_two and assign the value to a variable _division

+    V. Use modulus division to find num_two divided by num_one and assign the value to a variable _remainder

+    VI.
+Calculate num_one to the power of num_two and assign the value to a variable _exp

+    VII.
+Find floor division of num_one by num_two and assign the value to a variable _floor_division

+5. The radius of a circle is 30 meters.

-Calculate the area of a circle and assign the value to a variable area_of_circle Calculate the circumference of a circle and assign the value to a variable circum_of_circle Take radius as user input and calculate the area.
+    I. Calculate the area of a circle and assign the value to a variable area_of_circle

+    II.
+Calculate the circumference of a circle and assign the value to a variable circum_of_circle

+    III.
+Take radius as user input and calculate the area.

-Use the built-in input function to get first name, last name, country and age from a user and store the value to their corresponding variable names
+6. Use the built-in input function to get first name, last name, country and age from a user and store the value to their corresponding variable names
-Run help('keywords') in python shell or in your file to check for the reserved words
+7. Run help('keywords') in python shell or in your file to check for the reserved words